Waning Crescent on

 Lunation 1009 / 1962

-The Moon is 28 days old.
-Earth's natural satellite is moving from the second to the final part of current synodic month.
+The Moon is 28 days old and navigating from the second to the final part of the current synodic month.
 This is lunation 1009 of Meeus index or 1962 from Brown series.

 Synodic month length 29.32 days